I never gave much thought to apartment affordability when looking for a rental until we were living in one.

 On another piece of paper or on your computer create a list of your monthly expenses.

-This where the mock budget before renting is a great way to see where your money is going.
+This is where the mock budget before renting is a great way to see where your money is going.

 Hopefully, you can slash expenses to increase your apartment affordability.